What is Ampullary Cancer?

-Ampullary cancer is a relatively rare cancer arising from Ampulla of Vater.
-The ampulla of Vater is the part that connects the common bile duct and the pancreatic duct to the small intestine.
-It regulates the flow of pancreatic juice and bile into the intestine through contraction and relaxation of the sphincter of Oddi, the sphincter located at this junction.
+Ampullary cancer is a rare cancer arising from the ampulla of Vater, the anatomical structure that connects the common bile duct and pancreatic duct to the small intestine.
+This structure regulates the flow of pancreatic juice and bile into the intestine through contraction and relaxation of the sphincter of Oddi, a muscle located at this junction.(1✔ ✔Trusted Source

 Genetic factors play a major role in the development of ampullary cancer.
 In addition, other factors like cigarette smoking and presence of certain diseases could increase the risk of ampullary cancer.

-Diagnosis of ampullary cancer is based on various tests like imaging studies, endoscopy and biopsy.
-The cancer is then staged to determine the prognosis of the patient.
+The diagnosis of ampullary cancer is based on a combination of imaging tests and endoscopy with ultrasound and biopsy.
+Once diagnosis, the cancer is then staged to determine the prognosis of the patient.
 In some cases, the cancer is resectable, and the patients undergo surgery to remove the same.
 In other cases, the cancer may be difficult to remove due to its spread.
-In such cases, palliative procedures like stenting to relieve the obstruction may be performed.
+In such cases, palliative procedures like stenting may be performed(2✔ ✔Trusted Source

-What are the Causes Ampullary Cancer?
+What are the Causes of Ampullary Cancer?

 Genetic factors appear to play a role in the development of ampullary cancer.

-Patients with familial adenomatous polyposis have an increased risk of suffering from ampullary cancer.
+- Patients with familial adenomatous polyposis have an increased risk of suffering from ampullary cancer.
 The incidence is higher in patients who have inflammatory bowel disease.